Why am I being charged for Amazon EC2 when all my instances were terminated?

 - Amazon Elastic Block Store (Amazon EBS) volumes

-Stopped instances do not incur charges, but Elastic IP addresses or EBS volumes attached to those instances do.
+Stopped instances don't incur charges, but Elastic IP addresses or EBS volumes attached to those instances do.

 To disassociate an Elastic IP address from an instance, see Disassociating an Elastic IP address.